 The employee was pressure washing silo #6 and was found with their head and right arm in the silo with salt buildup on their head and right arm.
 The employee was pronounced dead at the scene.

-Track this category?
-Subscribe to the handling of materials fatality RSS feed — every new MSHA fatality classified as handling of materials, delivered to your reader as soon as it's filed.
+Track this?
+Subscribe to the handling of materials fatality RSS feed to get every new MSHA fatality in your reader as soon as it's filed.

 - Fatalities recorded